AryaTandon/filter-task/README.md

 See if you can refactor the code in `0-exercises` to use the arrow function syntax.

-## Exercise 0c: Vanilla `.filter` with explicitly typed anonymous arrow function callbacks
+## Exercise 3: `.filter` with explicitly typed anonymous arrow function callbacks

 > 🎯 **Success criteria:** Tests passing for all the exercises in `src/0-exercises`, using anonymous arrow functions